Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness of Finite Languages Having Repeated Letters

 \begin{proof}[Proof of \cref{prp:mirror}] We give the proof for set semantics, the proof for bag semantics is the same mutatis mutandis.
 Given a database instance $D$ for $\resset(\mirror{L})$, simply create a database instance $\mirror{D}$ by reversing the direction of all arrows of~$D$.
 It is then obvious that a subset $D' \subseteq D$ satisfies $\query_{\mirror{L}}$ iff the corresponding subset $\mirror{(D')}$ of~$\mirror{D}$, which has the same cardinality, satisfies $\query_{L}$.
 Hence, the answer to $\resset(\mirror{L})$ on~$D$ and to $\resset(L)$ on $\mirror{D}$ are identical, giving the forward PTIME reduction.
 The converse reduction is obtained by applying the previous argument to reduce $\mirror{(\mirror{L})} = L$ to $\mirror{L}$. \end{proof}

-\myparagraph{Maximal-gap words} Let $L$ be a reduced finite language that contains a word with a repeated letter, and let us show that $\resset(L)$ is NP-hard, to establish \cref{thm:repeated-letter}.
+\myparagraph{Maximal-gap words} Let $L$ be an infix-free finite language that contains a word with a repeated letter, and let us show that $\resset(L)$ is NP-hard, to establish \cref{thm:repeated-letter}.
 We will pick a word with a repeated letter for the rest of the proof, but we will choose such a word carefully.
 Here is the precise notion we will need:

 \begin{definition} For $L$ a finite language, we say that a word $\alpha = \beta a \gamma a \delta$ that features a repeated letter is a \emph{maximal-gap} word if: \begin{itemize} \item The gap between the repeated letters is maximal, i.e., there is no word $\alpha' = \beta' a' \gamma' a' \delta'$ in~$L$ such that $|\gamma'| > |\gamma|$ \item Among such words, the length of~$\alpha$ is maximal, i.e., there is no word $\alpha' = \beta' a' \gamma' a' \delta'$ in~$L$ such that $|\gamma'| = |\gamma|$ and $|\alpha'| > |\alpha|$. \end{itemize} \end{definition}